Spirit of the City

 As Divine New York eloquently states, “each sacred space is a microcosm of the struggle of immigrants, the power of wealth, the need for community, and the human desire to seek spiritual guidance.”¹ Come take a look with us!

-With the help of a grant from the Margot Gayle Fund courtesy of the Victorian Society of New York, we can effectively develop and write social histories that celebrate Victorian-era religious structures and architects.
+With the help of a grant from the Margot Gayle Fund courtesy of the Victorian Society of New York, we began to develop and write social histories that celebrate Victorian-era religious structures and architects.
+This project is also supported through the generosity of New York City Council Member Gale Brewer

 We are actively adding to this page as research develops!
 Don’t see the House of Worship you are looking for?
 Please write to landmarkwest@landmarkwest.org if you would like to sponsor the research for additional sites.